Daniel-Goerlich/gdb/README.md

 To use `gdb`, you will need a compiled and executable program, which is located in `src` folder.

-To download the examples from the github repository, run the following command
+You can download the examples from the github repository, run the following command

 ```
 $ git clone https://github.com/Daniel-Goerlich/gdb.git